EDCD/EDDN/schemas/README-EDDN-schemas.md

 #### EDDN Gateway responses
-1. `400` - `Bad Request` - this can be for a variety of reasons, and should come with a response body with prefix `OK: ` or `FAIL: `:
+1. `400` - `Bad Request` - this can be for a variety of reasons, and should come with a response body with a `FAIL: ` prefix:
-    1. `FAIL: <python simplejson exception message>` - the request couldn't be parsed as valid JSON.  e.g.
+    1. `FAIL: JSON parsing: <detail>` - the request couldn't be parsed as valid JSON.  e.g.

     ```
-    FAIL: Expecting property name enclosed in double quotes: line 1 column 2 (char 1)
+    FAIL: JSON parsing: Expecting property name enclosed in double quotes: line 1 column 2 (char 1)
     ```
     2. `FAIL: [<ValidationError: "<schema validation failure>"]` - the JSON message failed to pass schema validation.  e.g.